CEQ Members and staff

 William Warzecha

 Resident of Norwich.
-Retired from the Department of Energy and Environmental Protection with 36+ years of service.
+Retired from the Department of Energy and Environmental Protection (DEEP) with 36+ years of service.
 Early in his career, he served as the geologist/hydrogeologist to the Eastern Connecticut and King’s Mark Environmental Review Teams applying his technical background and expertise mainly in the areas of water supply development, waste disposal, and geologic development concerns with respect to major land-use projects, watershed studies and natural resource inventories statewide and assisted staff of the Connecticut Geological & Natural History Survey on geologic studies and investigations.
 Retired as the supervising environmental analyst for the Department’s Remediation Division primarily responsible for enforcing the state’s ground water pollution and potable water laws, protecting the state’s water resources, and overseeing the clean-up of soil and ground water at polluted industrial and commercial sites.
-He was a long-time Board member representing the City of Norwich to the Uncas Health District, and is presently serving as a Trustee at the Norwich Free Academy and a member of the Board of Commissioners for the City of Norwich’s Public Utilities and Sewer Authority.
+He was a long-time Board member representing the City of Norwich to the Uncas Health District and is presently serving as a Trustee at the Norwich Free Academy and a member of the Board of Commissioners for the City of Norwich’s Public Utilities and Sewer Authority.
 Holds a Master’s degree in Environmental Management and Policy and a Bachelor’s degree in Environmental Earth Science.

 Interested in serving on the Council on Environmental Quality?
+Contact Paul Aresta, Executive Director at 860-424-4000.

 The Council members serve a maximum eight-year term.
 Costs associated with travel to its monthly meetings are reimbursable.
-Though attendance remotely is allowed, you will want to meet the members in person.
+Though attendance remotely is allowed, you might want to meet the members in person.
 They are drawn to the Council due to their expertise in environmental science, law and governmental administration.
 The Council's duties are described above.

 Current Membership: